 Gerbils need a few inches of small pet bedding to dig in and to absorb waste.
 Do not use cedar chips or corncob.
 Natural oils in Cedar can cause respiratory complications, and corncob may be accidentally ingested.
 Better choices include aspen bedding or Carefresh bedding.

 Provide 2 water sources for your gerbil in case one gets dirty or spilled;a hang-on water bottle & aceramic water dish is perfect.
 A standard ceramic food dish is recommended, as plastic dishes will be chewed and possibly ingested.

-Wild gerbils live underground, and captive gerbils do not feel safe without some sort of refuge.
-A basic wood hiding place is vital to help them feel safe and secure.
+In the wild, gerbils live underground.
+Captive gerbils feel much safer with some sort of refuge.
+A basic wood hiding place is vital to help them feel comfortable and secure.
 Provide other chewable items in the cage, such as wooden chews or cardboard tubes and edible toys to satisfy their natural urge to chew and to keep their teeth worn to a comfortable length.

 We recommend a metal exercise wheel to make your habitat complete.
 Plastic wheels may be chewed.
 Find a metal wheel that can accommodate your pet’s long tail to avoid injuries- before use, make sure to check for any slits or open slots that your pet could get caught in.

 Feeding Your Gerbil

 Gerbils do best on a varied diet.
-Gerbil food should be used as the staple of the diet, but other things can be added to make sure the animals are receiving the optimal nutrition.
-Feed a basic diet of rodent blocks for the first two weeks, until your animal has adjusted to their new home.
+Oxbow Gerbil food should be used as the staple of the diet, but other things can be added to make sure the animals are receiving the optimal nutrition.
+Feed a basic diet of Oxbow kibble for the first two weeks, until your animal has adjusted to their new home.
 You may also offer seed mix periodically during this time.

-After the first two weeks, you can offer small amounts of dried fruit, veggies, and seed blends as a small portion of the daily diet.
-Low fat premium dog food can be given to supplement the diet with animal proteins.
+After the first 4 weeks, you can offer small amounts of fresh or dried fruit, veggies, and seed blends as a small portion of the daily diet.
 Whole wheat bread that has been left out overnight, whole grain pasta, and even fresh, hard fruits and vegetables (like carrots, apples and pears without the seeds) make good treats, but should only be offered occasionally.
 If there’s any sign of digestive upset, discontinue use of those particular foods.